Out and About in Berlin - General Program Information

 Our classroom is located in Friedrichshain-Kreuzberg, neighborhoods known for restaurants, clubs, upstart fashion, and an exciting mix of cultures.

 Students receive BVG (Berlin public transportation) passes for the entirety of their stay as part of program fees.
 Although many neighborhoods will be visited during classes and excursions, the excellent and safe public transportation system means students can and are encouraged to independently explore greater Berlin.

 Student housing has not yet been determined for the 2016 semester.

-Meals include three official group dinners, orientation and final presentation brunches, occasional lunches, two BBQ evenings, and breakfast and dinners on the weekend excursion.
-In addition the student apartments will be stocked with basic necessities upon arrival and once again midway through the program.
+Meals include three official group dinners, orientation and final presentation brunches, occasional lunches, a BBQ evening, and breakfast and dinners on the Saxony excursion.
+In addition, student apartments will be stocked with basic necessities upon arrival and once again midway through the program.

 All expenses, including those for optional tours and excursions, are included in program fees.